wealthscope/wealthscope-partner-sdk/README.md

 ## Approach

-Using an iFrame-based JavaScript architecture, the SDK enables client applications to inject Wealthscope directly into their pages, removing the need to build a complete frontend solution to accommodate for Wealthscope's dataset.
-This enables an extremely rich customer experience to be fully acquired with a minimum of additional development overhead on the part of the client organization.
+Using an iFrame-based JavaScript architecture, the SDK enables client applications to inject Wealthscope directly into their pages, removing the need to build a complete frontend solution to accommodate Wealthscope's analytics data.
+This enables an extremely rich customer experience to be fully acquired with a minimum amount of additional development overhead on the part of the client organization.

 ## Capabilities